programble/caps/README.md

 Caps splits files into chunks of 256 KiB by default.
 The (maximum) chunk size can be set with the `-b` option, in bytes.
 Each chunk can be uploaded to multiple stores with the `-r` option.
 This will provide redundancy in case retrieving a chunk from one store fails.

+By default, Caps uploads to any stores capable of storing the specified chunk size.
+The `-s` option can be used to set the list of stores to use.
+Alternatively, stores can be blacklisted with the `-x` option.

 The information needed to retrieve the original file is then written to standard output, or a file with the `-o` option, in the format specified by the `-f` option.